Skip to main content

 ”

-As a borough that prides itself on diversity, Cabinet Member for Public Safety & Partnerships, Councillor Harbi Farah shares why marking Holocaust Memorial Day is so important:
+As a borough that prides itself on diversity, Deputy Leader and Cabinet Member for Finance & Resources, Councillor Mili Patel shares why marking Holocaust Memorial Day is so important:

 The event is open to all.
-It will take place on Thursday 23 January from 6pm at Wembley Stadium (Wembley Suite) Olympic Way, Wembley, HA9 0WS.
+It will take place on Wednesday 28 January from 6pm at Brent Civic Centre.

 Share this story